rxRust/rxRust/README.md

  o.clone().subscribe(|_| println!("consume in second"));
 ```

-If you want share the same observable, you can use `Subject`.
+If you want to share the same observable, you can use `Subject`.

 ## Scheduler

-`rxrust` use the runtime of the `Future` as the scheduler, `LocalPool` and `ThreadPool` in `futures::executor` can be used as schedulers directly, and `tokio::runtime::Runtime` also supported, but need enable the feature `futures-scheduler`.
+`rxrust` use the runtime of the `Future` as the scheduler, `LocalPool` and `ThreadPool` in `futures::executor` can be used as schedulers directly, and `tokio::runtime::Runtime` is also supported, but need to enable the feature `futures-scheduler`.
 Across `Scheduler` to implement custom `Scheduler`.
-Some Observable Ops (such as delay, debounce) need the ability to delay, futures-time supports this ability when set with `timer` feature, but you can also customize it by setting the new_timer function to NEW_TIMER_FN variant and removing the `timer` feature.
+Some Observable Ops (such as `delay`, and `debounce`) need the ability to delay, futures-time supports this ability when set with the `timer` feature, but you can also customize it by setting the new_timer function to NEW_TIMER_FN variant and removing the `timer` feature.
 ```rust
 use rxrust::prelude::*;